Build Lean Muscle Mass Faster

-Shaun Stafford is an Optimum Nutrition ambassador, two-time WBFF World Physique Champion and performance director of City Athletic in London.
-He recently put his mind and his muscles to the ultimate test to run the Everest Marathon, the world’s highest altitude 26.2-mile race.
-Here’s what he learnt from his complete change of training, eating and recovery strategies, and how you can use them to build a bigger, stronger and leaner physique.
+Shaun Stafford recently put his mind and his muscles to the ultimate test to run the Everest Marathon, the world’s highest-altitude 26.2-mile race.
+Here’s what he learnt from his complete change of training, eating and recovery strategies, and how you can use them to build a strong and lean physique.

 What was the hardest thing about running the Everest Marathon?